There are a lot of people out there who do some sort of dance training, but how many of those people succeed in becoming

-When we talk about someone being a professional dancer for the purposes of this article we are generally talking about someone who gets paid to perform dance.
+When I talk about someone being a professional dancer for the purposes of this article I’m generally talking about someone who gets paid to perform dance.

 Shawn Renee Lent in her article ‘Am I A Dancer Who Gave Up?’ writes ‘I decided to be an artist in the world.
 I teach dance, I lead dance experiences, I choreograph, I manage and evaluate programs, consult, share, think, write.
 I’m a professional and a dancer, but you probably wouldn’t call me a professional dancer.’

 It should also be noted that ‘turning pro’ does not always mean the dancer now earns enough to make a living off of dance, which is a different discussion and we have all the juice with real figures on how much professional dancers and ballerina’s earn in a separate article that you can open in a new window by clicking on the link to read later!

 What percent of Dancers become professional?
 What the Experts Say:

 Nigel Lythgoe, producer and judge for the successful TV series ‘So You Think You Can Dance’ gave his expert opinion to Backstage Magazine and said he believes only around 3% of all those who go into dance become professional dancers.